“But who do you say that I am?”

 So it is love and sacrifice and this is the message.

 We wonder sometimes how the disciples felt.
-We know the thing that saves them is not knowing Jesus, the thing that saves them is in loving.
+We know the thing that saves them is not knowing Jesus, the thing that saves them is in loving him.

-And when knowledge turns to mystery and faith is necessary, they will rise to the occasion and they will give in faith in the future of all mankind.
+And when knowledge turns to mystery and faith is necessary, they will rise to the occasion and they will put their faith in the future of all mankind.